zhao201730685110/ICp-banking-microservices/README.md

 2. Login to the [IBM Cloud private catalog](https://148.100.92.200:8443/console/welcome) and fill credentials with yours:

 	![alt text](images/icp_login.png "ICP Login")
-    * Replace the username by your email
+    * Replace the username by your email.
-    * Replace the password by your password
+    * Replace the password by your password.

 3. Click the top-right icon  from the menu to access the catalog.